Azrova/AzrovasEconomy/README.md

 2. Navigate to the project directory: `cd AzrovasEconomy`
 3. Build the plugin using Gradle: `./gradlew shadowJar` (Linux/macOS) or `gradlew.bat shadowJar` (Windows).
 4. The compiled JAR will be in the `build/libs/` directory.

----

-This README provides a basic template.
-Feel free to expand upon it with more details, contribution guidelines, or a license if you make the repository public.